smason/mdipp/docs/using-mdi.md

 ## Analysis Scripts ##

-One MDI++ has run the Monte Carlo output can be read into another program for further analysis and plotting.
+One MDI++ has been executed the Monte Carlo output can be read into another program for further analysis and plotting.
 I have included various scripts for analysing this posterior in R and there is a iPython/Jupyter notebook demonstrating the use of these scripts.